NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 NuGet restore through any method honors any version constraints you specify in *packages.config* or the project file.

 - In *packages.config*, you can specify an `allowedVersions` range in the dependency.
-For more information, see [Constrain upgrade versions](../consume-packages/reinstalling-and-updating-packages.md#constraining-upgrade-versions).
+For more information, see [Constraints on upgrade versions](../consume-packages/reinstalling-and-updating-packages.md#constraints-on-upgrade-versions).
 For example:

   ```xml
   <package id="Newtonsoft.json" version="6.0.4" allowedVersions="[6,7)" />